How to Transition your Compression Stockings from Winter to Spring

 When I first began wearing compression, the stocking + sandal combination was my biggest fear and challenge.
 At the time of my DVT diagnosis, I was literally living 1 house from the sand at the beach.
 Weekends and evenings were always spent outside and I struggled to find a way to enjoy my usual footwear without feeling frumpy.
 My first discovery for overcoming this was open-toed, sheer options.
 Before creating Rejuva, I lived in nude beige thigh highs.
 To avoid getting too hot while still looking boho beach chic, I’d pair them with a long maxi dress and sandals.
 This is still one of my favorite tips for spring/summer compression.
 Despite this discovery, I still found myself craving added freedom for my feet.

-In the office, Stacy (our VP of Ops & a fellow compression wearer), were secretly cutting off the feet of pantyhose to make makeshift leggings.
+In the office, Stacy (our VP of Ops & a fellow compression wearer), was secretly cutting off the feet of pantyhose to make makeshift leggings.
 The only bummer was this wasn’t a perfect solution – you couldn’t wear them with a shirt because your bum was still exposed and they often began rolling up from the feet.
 So I set out to make the first ever, fully opaque graduated compression legging.
 It took months just to get their special 4-inch wide waistband designed and completed, but the result was worth it.
 Now, these are the new #1 compression item in my spring/summer (and year-round) wardrobe.